Creating scroll scene β

 Non-root view β

-can be a non-root component.
+ScrollView can be a non-root component.
 Next means that wrapper and content elements will be rendered.

-For scrolling to work specify height
+For scrolling to work specify height and overflow style properties for ScrollView wrapper element.

 <script setup lang="ts">